Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Intermediate Tutorial - Custom Data & Multi-Algorithm Runs
 ##########################################################

-TODO: add an explanation of this tutorial
+This tutorial builds on the introduction to SPRAS from the previous tutorial.

-..
-This tutorial provides a hands-on introduction to SPRAS.
-It is designed to show participants how to install the software, run example workflows, and use tools to interpret the results.
+It guides participants through how to convert data into a format usable by pathway reconstruction algorithms, run multiple algorithms within a single workflow, and apply new tools to interpret and compare the resulting pathways.

 You will learn how to: